wildonion/gem/README.md

 ## 🚀 Production Setup

+> Make sure that you have a domain up and running that is pointing to the machine where the `gem` is hosted on.

 > First run ```sudo chmod +x deploy.sh && ./deploy.sh``` to up and run docker containers then to update a user access level to dev, first signup the user using `/auth/signup` API then update the `access_level` field of the user to `0` manually inside the db in `mongodb` container using `portrainer` finally login with dev user to register a new god for the game.

 > To access the `mongodb` container shell, login to the `portrainer` then fireup the `mongodb` container CMD and run ```mongosh --port 7441``` or you can go inside using ```sudo docker exec -it mongodb mongosh --port 7441``` command.